AjmalatWork/PlaceThePortal/README.md

 Function

 **********************************************************************
-VictoryCondition
+BallController
 Ball
-To check if victory condition is achieved
+To check if victory condition is achieved and collection of stars by Ball
 **********************************************************************
 PortalController
 Portal